HRA public access

 Resources for awardees of HRA member organizations

 Overview: If your funding organization has directed you to this link, this means that your funding organization is participating in HRA’s Public Access Initiative.
-Once your organization has uploaded the required information about your grant to the gHRAsp database (Grants in the Health Research Alliance Shared Portfolio), you will receive a reminder from your funder to visit the HRA Authentication Portal page in gHRAsp, where you will be asked to log in with your gmail address or eRA Commons account (Google and eRA Commons both use the same Open ID technology).
-Once you log in, you will be asked to search for your grants, which will link them to your gmail or eRA Commons account.
+Once your organization has uploaded the required information about your grant to the gHRAsp database (Grants in the Health Research Alliance Shared Portfolio), you will receive a reminder from your funder to visit the HRA Authentication Portal page in gHRAsp, where you will be asked to log in with your Gmail address (Google and the NIH Manuscript Submission System both use the same Open ID technology).
+Once you log in, you will be asked to search for your grants, which will link them to your Gmail account.
 When you have an accepted manuscript to deposit to PubMed Central, you will use the NIH Manuscript Submission System just as you do for manuscripts resulting from NIH grants.
-When you log in with your gmail address or eRA Commons Account, you will then search for your grants in the NIH Manuscript Submission system.
+When you log in with your Gmail address you will then search for your grants in the NIH Manuscript Submission system.
 Your grant from your HRA-member funder should appear for you to link your publication to that grant.

 - Awardee Compliance Guide